Lockheed C-5 Galaxy: Operational history

 The C-5 has been used for several unusual functions.
-During the development of the secretive stealth fighter, the Lockheed F-117 Nighthawk, Galaxies were often used to carry partly disassembled aircraft, leaving no exterior signs as to their cargo.
+During the development of the secretive stealth aircraft, the Lockheed F-117 Nighthawk, Galaxies were often used to carry partly disassembled aircraft, leaving no exterior signs as to their cargo.
 The C-5 remains the largest aircraft to operate in the Antarctic, capable of operating from Williams Field near McMurdo Station.
 The C-5 Galaxy was a major supply asset in the international coalition operations in 1990–91 against Iraq in the Gulf War.
 C-5s have routinely delivered relief aid and humanitarian supplies to areas afflicted with natural disasters or crisis; multiple flights were made over Rwanda in 1994.

-The C-5 is also used to transport Marine One.
+The C-5 is also used to transport the helicopters that often serve as Marine One.

 The wings on the C-5As were replaced during the 1980s to restore full design capability.
 The USAF took delivery of the first C-5B on 28 December 1985 and the final one in April 1989.
 The reliability of the C-5 fleet has been a continued issue throughout its lifetime, however the C-5M upgrade program seeks in part to address this issue.
 Their strategic airlift capacity has been a key logistical component of U.S. military operations in Afghanistan and Iraq.
 Following an incident during Operation Iraqi Freedom where one C-5 was damaged by a projectile, the installation of defensive systems has become a stated priority.